 As part of the project I delivered work with intergenerational elements, to a range of groups including older people, community members and local schools and compiled a set of resources, relayed via my blog in order to preserve some of the plant stories and other material which I hope to build on over the next few years.
 Many of the sessions with Doune and Deanston Primary Schools involved the children collecting memories from older family members and incorporating them into visual art works, using them to build on and illustrate the stories using natural, seasonal and found objects.

-These beautiful pictures, some of the stories, photographs of the project in action by photographer Jane Sumner and the Kist itself are heading to The Scottish Storytelling Centre as an Exhibition running from September 7th to 6th October 2017. (entrance free)
+These beautiful pictures, some of the stories, photographs of the project in action by photographer Jane Sumner and the Kist resulted in a really well received exhibition at The Scottish Storytelling Centre during September and October 2017.